Does Hong Kong have an efficient healthcare system?

-Expats moving to Hong Kong will eventually need to visit a doctor in the city.
-When you do need to see a doctor there is no shortage of choices.
-You have public and private hospitals spread throughout the city, clinics on nearly every corner, not to mention the nearly omnipresent Traditional Chinese Medicine clinics.
-What’s more, many of these doctors are highly trained – either in Hong Kong or overseas – and able to offer care in English and Chinese.
-With this high concentration of medical care in the city, the question many expats ask when moving here is whether the city has efficient health care.
+If you are an expat moving to Hong Kong, you will eventually need to visit a doctor in the city-state.
+If and when you do need to see a doctor, there is certainly no shortage of choices.
+You have public and private hospitals spread throughout the city, clinics on nearly every corner, and not to mention the nearly omnipresent Traditional Chinese Medicine clinics.
+What’s more, many of these doctors are highly trained – either in Hong Kong or overseas – and able to offer care in English too.

-In 2012, Bloomberg introduced the Bloomberg Health-Care Efficiency Index, which strives to provide a ranking of the efficiency of health care in 55 of the world’s top countries.
-Since the inception of the report Hong Kong, and indeed many other locations in Asia have been ranked quite high.
-In fact, for most of those years, Singapore and Hong Kong have been trading spots as the locations with the most efficient health care.
+In 2018, Bloomberg introduced the Bloomberg Health-Efficiency Index, which provides a ranking based on the healthcare efficiency of 56 of the world’s top economies.
+Since the inception of the report, Hong Kong, and indeed many other locations in Asia have been ranked quite high.
+In fact, for most of those years, Singapore and Hong Kong have been trading spots as the locations with the most efficient healthcare within the Asia-Pacific region.

-The latest ranking, released in late September, has ranked Hong Kong as the location with the most efficient health care in the world, for 2016 at least.
-According to Bloomberg, Hong Kong received an efficiency rating of 89.9 out of a possible 100.
-Singapore was ranked second with a score of 84.2.
+Interestingly, Hong Kong was ranked as the location with the most efficient healthcare in the world, for 2018 at least.
+According to Bloomberg, Hong Kong received an efficiency rating of 87.3 out of a possible 100.
+Singapore was ranked second with a score of 85.6.

-When looking at the top 20 of this index, six Asian nations are included.
-For example, South Korea and Japan are ranked 4th and 5th respectively, and China takes up the 19th spot.
-While not part of Asia, the UAE, which Pacific Prime believes to be a major trend setter for international health insurance, is ranked 9th.
+When looking at the top 20 of this index, six Asian nations at the time were included.
+For example, South Korea and Japan were ranked 5th and 7th respectively, and China ranked 20th.

-On the other hand, the US which we found to be the most expensive location for health insurance in our annual Cost of Health Insurance report is ranked 50th.
-This brings up an interesting conundrum:
+On the other hand, the US which we found to be the most expensive location for health insurance in our annual 2019 Cost of Health Insurance report was ranked 54th.
+This brings up an interesting conundrum regarding Hong Kong’s healthcare efficiency.

-Instead, it’s largely due to the three major metrics that are combined to develop the index and ranking.
-For its index, Bloomberg uses:
+Instead, it’s largely due to the three major metrics that were combined to develop the index and ranking.
+For its index, Bloomberg used:

 - Life expectancy – The average time a person in each location is expected to live.